Some screenshot-taking methods are unique to Galaxy S10 (and other Galaxy phones). Some are universal among all Android phones.

 As shown above, the screenshot does include the floating button, but without the assistant menu itself.

 This Assistant menu method is ideal for seniors, who do not want to remember the key combinations or are reluctant to use Google Assistant or Bixby to take screenshots on Galaxy S10.

-Method 4: Use Bixby voice command to take screenshots on Galaxy S10
+Method 4: Use Bixby voice command to take screenshots

 You can also use Bixby Voice command to take a screenshot.